elfmaster/shiva_blogposts/shiva_introduction.md

 Shiva aims to fit into the existing ELF ABI and compiler and linker toolchain.
 It does not require custom compilers or custom tools to build software patches.
 Patches can be compiled with gcc or clang.
 There is a new (in-the-works) shiva-gcc compiler plugin that helps extend the DWARF support in function splice patches.

-Patches are modular and are not installed until load-time by the Shiva.
+Patches are modular and are not installed until load-time by Shiva.
 This workflow (Similar to dynamic linking of shared libraries) is flexible and allows patches to be removed, edited, and then re-installed in between each execution.
 There is no hard limit to how large patches can be or how many parts of a program can be patched.
 This characteristic of Shiva's design transcends the limitations often associated with on-disk binary patching, which poses more limitations on code-injection-space.

 #### Innovations in linking concepts